marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Managing different Node.js versions
-Node Version Manager (nvm) allows you to install and use different versions of Node.js for different projects, providing a way to isolate not just packages but the JavaScript runtime itself.
+Node Version Manager (nvm) allows you to install and use different versions of Node.js for different projects.

 1. Install a specific Node.js version:
    ```